Manohara: Synopsis

 Manohara, the youngest of seven daughters of the Kimnara king, lives on Mount Kailash.
 One day, she travels to the human realm.
 She is caught by a hunter (using a magic noose in some versions) who gives her to Prince Sudhana.
 Son of King Adityavamsa and Queen Chandradevi, Sudhana is a renowned archer and heir to the Panchala kingdom.
 The prince falls in love with Manohara, and they get married.

 Later, when the prince is away in battle, Manohara is accused by the royal counselor of bringing bad luck to the city and is threatened with death.
 She flies away, back to the Kimnara kingdom.
 She leaves behind a ring and the directions to reach the Kimnara kingdom so that Prince Sudhana can follow her.

 Prince Sudhana returns to Panchala and follows her.
 From a hermit, he learns the language of animals to locate the Kimnara kingdom, and the necessary prayers to win back the princess.
 The journey takes seven years, seven months, and seven days.
 Along the way, Sudhana confronts a Yaksha (ogre), a river of flames, and a gigantic tree.
 After the long and arduous ordeal, he meets the Kimnara king who asks the prince to prove his sincerity with various tests assessing strength, perseverance, and wit.
 In the first test, Sudhana is made to lift a stone bench in the garden.
 The second task tested his skill with the bow and arrow.
 The final test is to identify which of seven identical women is Manohara, who he recognizes by the ring on her finger.
 Satisfied, the Kimnara king consents to their marriage and the couple returns to Panchala.

+Distribution

+This story features in the folklore of Myanmar, Cambodia, Thailand, Laos, Sri Lanka, northern Malaysia and Indonesia.
+The tale has also spread to China, Kucha, Khotan, Java, Tibet, and Bengal.